TheGigaChat/Python-challenges/README.md

 - **ex05_personal_data**: A project that manages personal data such as phone numbers and emails, emphasizing string manipulation and formatting.
 - **ex06_dictionaries**: Airport timetable project that utilizes dictionaries for data storage and manipulation of time-related information.
 - **ex07_regex**: Applying regular expressions for pattern matching and validating input formats such as emails and phone numbers.
+- **ex08_rexursion**: A module demonstrating problem-solving techniques using recursion.

 ### Optional Projects (Advanced)

 - **op_projects**: Contains optional exercises that go beyond the basics and involve more advanced problem-solving tasks.
 These projects focus on integrating various concepts such as data manipulation, file handling, and complex logic.

 ## Getting Started